bernie-skipole/indi/docs/source/usage/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^

 This Python3 package provides an INDI client with the capability to read instrument properties from indiserver (port 7624) and store them in redis, and in the other direction; can read data published to redis and send it in INDI XML format to indiserver.
-If the package is run, this provides instrument control via a web service.
+If the package is run, it provides instrument control via a web service.
 If imported, it provides tools to read/write to redis, and hence indiserver, for use by your own GUI or WEB applications.

 The package is a client only, it does not include indiserver or drivers.